-Council has entered into maintenance agreements with the neighbouring municipalities of Southern Grampians Shire Council, Northern Grampians Shire Council, Yarriambiack Shire Council, Hindmarsh Shire Council and West Wimmera Shire Council, and with the Department of Environment, Land, Water and Planning.
-The maintenance responsibilities on boundary roads are reflected in the register of public roads.
+Council is in the process of formalising maintenance agreements with the neighbouring municipalities of Southern Grampians Shire Council, Northern Grampians Shire Council, Yarriambiack Shire Council, Hindmarsh Shire Council and West Wimmera Shire Council, and with the Department of Environment, Land, Water and Planning.
+The current maintenance responsibilities on boundary roads are reflected in the register of public roads.